hilary-so-student/Running-Dino/README.md

 ```
 ## Run the code
 1. Connect jetson nano to your device
-2. Download and run playground.py
+2. Download the folder "yolov5"
+3. move it to the folder "tensorrtx" (after installing tensorrtx library)
-3. Test your camera
+4. Test your camera
-   - Download the file camera_test.ipynb
+   - Find the file "camera_test.ipynb" in the folder "yolov5"
    - Run the file in Jupyterlab by the following instruction
    ![2f59e540-6085-4b04-8d45-27f5b32cccee](https://github.com/user-attachments/assets/a6595bc4-4bcc-43bd-90bf-2ea03c369e32)
    Run from here